 File > Build Settings... or press

-Make sure to set your platform to Android or iOS by choosing the target platform and press the
+Make sure to set your platform to (either Android, iOS, or Universal Windows Platform (UWP), etc.) by choosing the target platform and press the

 Switch Platform button on the bottom right corner.